 The software units shall be implemented using the tools and configurations as defined in section 5 above.

-File storage and version control shall be carried out as described in the Software Development and Validation procedure, SSI-SOP-20.
+File storage and version control shall be carried out as described in SSI-SOP-20 Software Development and Verification procedure.

 Units may be tested or evaluated informally during the development process (e.g. by inspection of behaviour, or through debug feedback).
 Any formal testing carried out shall be documented.
 Code reviews may also be carried out.